arjunyel/angular-spacex-graphql-codegen/README.md

    };
    ```

-   This points the extension at the SpaceX GraphQL API so we get autocomplete when we make our queries among other cool features like type information.
+   This points the extension at the SpaceX GraphQL API so we get autocomplete, type information, and other cool features in GraphQL files.
+You may need to restart VS Code.

 1. Generate our two components: